vmware/vic-product/docs/setup/beta/install-configure-vch.md

 ### Installation of the Virtual Container Host (VCH)

 Now that you have the tools and binaries as well as your vSphere environment ready, the next step is to start deploying your first VCH.
-To do so we go on our Linux VM and launch the following commands from the previously unpacked file (vic_0.6.0.tar.gz):
+To do so we go on your client machine and launch the following commands from the previously unpacked file (vic_0.6.0.tar.gz):

 First, run `./vic-machine-linux` to see the options available.
 You'll see the sub-options, `create, delete, ls, inspect and version`.
 These options allow you to control the lifecycle of your VCHs. `./vic-machine-linux create --help` will show you all the available options for creating a VCH.
 There's quite a few, but the example below will simplify this significantly.